Wednesday, March 21, 2012

 Quietly observing the time line in progress

-You can only guess why their lonely
+You can only guess why he’s lonely

 Light penetrating the blanket you're under